The Honourable Schoolboy: Plot

 In 1974 George Smiley, the chief of the British secret intelligence service referred to as The Circus, is repairing the damage done to their operations by double agent Bill Haydon and looking for opportunities to target Karla, the Moscow Centre spymaster.
-Smiley and analysts Connie Sachs and Doc di Salis look into investigations suppressed by the outed mole and find that a historic investigation of a money laundering operation in Laos by Sam Collins could indicate a Moscow intelligence operation.
+The Circus is operating in a minimal way with most of its overseas facilities closed, its agents withdrawn and its operations under close political supervision.
+Smiley and analysts Connie Sachs and Doc di Salis look into investigations suppressed by Haydon and find that a historic investigation by Sam Collins of a money laundering operation in Laos could indicate a Moscow intelligence operation.

-Smiley dispatches Jerry Westerby, a newspaper reporter and occasional Circus operative, to Hong Kong under the guise of a sports journalist.
+Through code and contacts already in Southeast Asia, Smiley dispatches Jerry Westerby, a newspaper reporter now living in Tuscany and occasional Circus operative, to Hong Kong under the guise of a sports journalist.
 Westerby traces the Soviet money to Drake Ko, a local businessman with links to both the criminal underworld and the British establishment.
-London establishes that Drake Ko has a brother, Nelson, who is a high-ranking Chinese official and who has been spying on the Chinese for the Soviets.
+London establishes that Drake has a brother, Nelson, who is a high-ranking Chinese official and who has been spying on the Chinese for the Soviets.

-Westerby, following up leads provided by London, interviews Drake's English mistress Lizzie Worthington and discovers that Drake has been attempting to set up an illicit air route into China.
-Charlie Marshall and Tiny Ricardo (both pilots and smugglers) were approached by Drake to carry opium into China, and return with a package.
+Westerby, following up leads provided by Smiley in London, interviews Drake's English mistress Lizzie Worthington; undercover, Smiley had interviewed both her parents and the husband she had walked out on.
+Westerby discovers that Drake has been attempting to set up an illicit air route into China.
+Charlie Marshall and Tiny Ricardo (both pilots and smugglers) were approached by Drake to carry opium into China and return with a package.
 The flights were never completed, and Smiley surmises that the package was Nelson, who wished to defect from China.
-The money supplied by Moscow was intended for Nelson, to be accessed after he left China.
+The money supplied by Moscow to Drake was intended for Nelson, to be accessed after he left China.
+Sam Collins, who had previously employed Lizzie in Laos as a minor field agent, is brought back into the Circus.
+Peter Guillam, Smiley's right-hand man, is suspicious of Collins, especially when he discovers Collins has been having extended meetings with Saul Enderby of the Foreign Office and Oliver Lacon, the permanent Cabinet secretary currently overseeing the Circus for the government.
+It is Enderby and Lacon who are supplying Smiley with the permissions and funds to run Westerby in Asia.